 When you make wagers at a bookmaker, you need to agree with the odds that they offer.
 When it comes to a betting exchange, though, you are free to suggest odds to your liking, and if they are approved by the layer, the bet is agreed.
 At the same time, if you find a layer’s proposed odds to be satisfactory, you can accept an existing bet.
 The same options are available if you want to be a layer.
 You are at liberty to choose your own odds.
 If a backer likes your terms and accepts the set odds, a bet will be agreed.
 It is very simple and straightforward.

 What Is the Truth about “the Juice?”

 If you decide to take a punt on a 50/50 outcome like the result of a tennis match between players with equal chances of winning or the coin toss at kick-off, you’d expect commensurate odds of 2.00 for each possible result.
 Well, that would be the case if the odds were “fair”.
 However, there’s this funny little thing called profit margin which is prerequisite for sportsbooks’ practices.
 For bettors, it effectively translates to paying a commission.
-Known also as the vigorish (vig), overround or “juice”, it is how bookies make money.
+Known also as the vigorish (vig), overround or “juice”.

 Bookies would never clean up if they gave fair odds, so the odds with inbuilt vig for something as simple as a coin toss would be 1.90 for each side.
 If the result is “heads”, bettors who have wagered £10 on it will win £19 (£9 net), and those who wagered on “tails” would lose.
 The bookie will keep the losing £10 bets and pay £9 net return to the winners, making a profit of £1.
 Thus, they always come ahead even at equal probabilities.
 Mystery solved.
 Let’s move on to more options for betting.